SoftInstigate/restheart/security/README.md

 # Understanding &#181;IAM

 In &#181;IAM everything is a plugin including Authentication Mechanisms, Identity Managers, Authentication Managers and Services.

 ![uIAM explained](readme-assets/uiam-explained.png?raw=true "uIAM explained")

 Different **Authentication Mechanism** manage different authentication schemes.
 An example is BasicAuthenticationMechanism that handles the Basic Authentication scheme.
 It extracts the credentials from a request header and passes them to the an Identity Manager for verification.

-A different example would be an Authentication Mechanism for the JWT (JSON Web Token) scheme.
-With JWT the user properties are defined in a digitally signed JSON object passed via a request header.
-This Authentication Mechanism can  just verify the token and built the Account without requiring an Identity Manager.
+A different example is the IdentityAuthenticationMechanism the binds the request to a configured identity.
+This Authentication Mechanism does not require an Identity Manage to build the account.

  &#181;IAM allows defining several mechanism.
 As an in-bound request is received the `authenticate()` method is called on each mechanism in turn until one of the following occurs:
  - A mechanism successfully authenticates the incoming request &#8594; the request proceeds to Authorization phase;